 When managing statutory holidays in Ontario, employers should focus on:

-• Understanding the 9 statutory holidays mandated under the ESA
+- Understanding the nine statutory holidays mandated under the ESA

-• Developing a comprehensive written policy on eligibility, pay, entitlements
+- Developing a comprehensive written policy on eligibility, pay, and entitlements

-Statutory holidays provide employees important paid time off for rest, leisure, and celebrating occasions.
+Statutory holidays provide employees with the necessary paid time off for rest, leisure, and celebrating occasions.
 Employers must comply with all requirements around eligibility, pay, premiums, and substitute days.

-While we have covered surrounding statutory holidays in Ontario, each Canadian province and territory has its own set of public holiday legislation.
-Some key provincial statutory holiday references:
+Each Canadian province and territory has its own set of public holiday legislation.
+Find out more at:

 How do you calculate statutory holiday pay in Ontario?

-Statutory holiday pay is calculated by totaling the regular wages earned and vacation pay payable in the 4 work weeks before the holiday, then dividing that total by 20.
+Statutory holiday pay is calculated by totalling the regular wages earned and vacation pay payable in the 4 work weeks before the holiday, then dividing that total by 20.

 What is premium pay for working on a statutory holiday in Ontario?